-This is a one-day car tour from Inverness to Skye, driving time will be approximately 3 hours each way (113 miles).
+This is a one-day Skye road trip from Inverness to Skye, driving time will be approximately 3 hours each way (113 miles).
 Whilst this is manageable in a day, it is a lot of driving.
 Not to mention how much you will miss along the way.
-So, we, therefore, recommend enjoying a Highland road trip from Inverness, Loch Ness to Skye with a 1 or 2 night stop over on the Isle of Skye.
+So we therefore recommend enjoying a Highland road trip from Inverness, Loch Ness to Skye with a 1 or 2 night stop over on the Isle of Skye.

 From Inverness, head out on the A82 towards Fort William.
 Loch Ness will be on your left-hand side.
 At Invermoriston we take the A887 Skye Road.

 Note the changes in scenery you encounter today.
 Initially, a wooded glen following the Moriston river until we reach the Dundreggan Dam and reservoir.
 Shortly after passing the dam you will see a group of shingle built cottages on the left and about two hundred metres further on you can pull into the side of the reservoir for an interesting photo, especially if flat calm.